The Love of an Unknown Soldier

 Found in a Dug Out

-Distributed for Unicorn Press Ltd
+Distributed for Uniform Press

 The Love of an Unknown Soldier collects the intimate letters written by an anonymous World War I officer in Paris to his American love.
 Found by a young British soldier at the end of the war, the documents had been wedged in the wall of an abandoned gun dug-out, secreted away, and never mailed by the original author.
 There was no indication of the name or unit of the writer, presumed dead, nor did he mention the name of the girl he loved so dearly.
 Since tracing the letters’ owner proved impossible, the young officer sent them to the publisher John Lane in an attempt to bring the letters to the attention of the American woman for whom the letters were written.
 The lady was never found, however, and the romantic soldier remains a mystery today.